ianthomas23/terminal-external-command/README.md

    npx static-handler _output/
    ```
 6. Use the deployment:
-   a.
-Navigate in a web browser to http://localhost:8080.
+    - Navigate in a web browser to http://localhost:8080.
-   b.
-To confirm that the command is available and runs correctly, open a terminal and run
+    - To confirm that the command is available and runs correctly, open a terminal and run
       `cockle-config command my-ext`; you can use tab completion for this.
 This will show that the
       `my-ext` command is registered and is an external command.
-   c.
-You can list all available commands by pressing the tab key at an empty prompt.
+    - You can list all available commands by pressing the tab key at an empty prompt.
-   d.
-Run the `my-ext` command, again using tab completion if you wish.
+    - Run the `my-ext` command, again using tab completion if you wish.
 The command writes a message
       to the terminal and also writes any arguments passed to the command.

 <img alt="Screenshot" src="screenshot.png">